genestack/user-docs/docs/user-guide/doc-odm-user-guide/transformations/manage-configurations.md

 ## The iteration loop

 Developing a configuration is a loop.
-You create a first draft, submit it as a dry-run job, review the logs, and update the configuration to fix whatever the dry run surfaced, repeating until the dry run is clean.
-Only then do you submit a full run.
+You create a first draft, submit it as a dry-run job, review the logs, and update the configuration based on the results, repeating until the dry run completes without issues and produces the output you expect.
+Only then you submit a full run.
+Once the configuration is working, you can reuse it for any input file with the same structure.

 ```
 Create configuration → Submit dry-run job → Review logs